HarlemBusinessAlliance/WebDevelopmentSquad/breakdown_javascript_pt1/datatypes.md

 # Datatypes in JavaScript

-It is important that you remember these 7 datatypes in JavaScript.
+It is important that you remember these **7 datatypes** in JavaScript.
 We already know that variables can hold a certain value(s).

-Those values will always be one of these datatypes and this will help the computer understand what type of result to return back to you.
+Those values will always be **one of these datatypes** and this will help the computer understand what **type of result** to return back to you.

-## List of Datatypes in JavaScript
+## List of DataTypes in JavaScript

 `Strings`